 \subsection{Recoupling: AdamW-GS}

-Building on Sec.\ref{sec::sparse_adam}, \ref{sec::AIU_RSR}, and \ref{sec::DAR}, we propose \textbf{AdamW-GS} for better 3DGS optimization by recoupling Sparse Adam, RSR, and DAR.
-In detail, attributes of primitives are optimized asynchronously with Sparse Adam and supervised via photometric loss and DAR.
+Building on Sec.~\ref{sec::sparse_adam}, \ref{sec::AIU_RSR}, and \ref{sec::DAR}, we propose \textbf{AdamW-GS} for better 3DGS optimization by recoupling Sparse Adam, RSR, and DAR.
+In detail, primitive attributes are optimized asynchronously with Sparse Adam, guided by photometric loss and DAR.
 At fixed training intervals, RSR uniformly samples primitives and rescales their moments via Eq.~\ref{meth::restate} to better activate regularization.
-The rescaled moment replaces the old one and directly participate in subsequent optimization.
+The rescaled moments replace the previous estimates and directly participate in subsequent optimization.

 We consider two DAR variants—opacity and scaling regularization—both of which are already employed in 3DGS-MCMC.
-Considering the bad transportation in vanilla 3DGS \citep{jung2024relaxing}, \textbf{exploration} in this work means better primitive movement.
-We directly use noise regularization in 3DGS-MCMC as an extra position regularization, which is similar to DAR, but controlled by opacity and primitive shape not the second moment.
-However considering the sensitivity to noise \citep{jung2024relaxing}, the noise is excluded for MipNerf360 indoors scenes with fewer primitives.
-To explore the effectiveness of exploration, we provide a contrast experiments with or without opacity reset\citep{kerbl20233d}.
-Opacity reset encourages exploration via lowering the opacity.
-Opacity Correction is adopted for cloning in densification as well, which is thought to be necessary\citep{kheradmand20243d, rota2025revising}.
-We adopt the similar operations for opacity like \citep{rota2025revising}.
+Considering the limited transport in vanilla 3DGS~\citep{jung2024relaxing}, \textbf{exploration} here denotes improved primitive mobility during optimization.
+We directly use the noise regularization from 3DGS-MCMC as an additional position regularization, which is similar to DAR but controlled by opacity and primitive shape rather than the second moment.
+However, due to the sensitivity to noise~\citep{jung2024relaxing}, the noise term is excluded for MipNerf360 indoor scenes with fewer primitives.
+To evaluate the effectiveness of exploration, we provide comparative experiments with and without opacity reset~\citep{kerbl20233d}, which encourages exploration by lowering the opacity.
+Opacity Correction is adopted for cloning during densification, which is thought to be necessary.
+We adopt opacity operations similar to those in~\citep{rota2025revising}.